 By definition, compliance training is any training program that all employees must take.
 It should cover all the information your employees need to ensure the company runs efficiently.
 Depending on your business, compliance training content can vary.
 For example, a medical corporation and a tech startup require very different conditions as a result of their profession.
 Hence, their business-specific compliance training programs should also be different.

 A compliance training course is required when you need to update information regarding company-wide technical issues or policies.
 To put it simply, when there’s something that all of your staff members must know, plan a compliance training program.
 You should address any problem threatening the company’s ability to function, both efficiently and legally.

 One QBE Insurance Group is one of the world’s top 20 general insurance and reinsurance companies.
 They employ over 14,500 people in 37 countries.
 The company needs a consistent way to train all staff members.
 Enter animated training videos.
 See how compliance training is delivered so engagingly with animation by F.Learning Studio.

 3. Orientation Training

-Orientation training is the one that a new employee gets when they first join the company.
-Every business has orientation training as it is necessary for a smooth transition.
-The training content is simple because it focuses on welcoming the new employees and introducing them to the company.
+Orientation training is the one that new employee gets when they first join the company.
+Every business has employee orientation training as it is necessary for a smooth transition.
+The training content is simple because it focuses on welcoming new employees and introducing them to the company.
 A company’s orientation program can be formal or informal.
 It usually takes the first week on the job to ensure new hires skip a rough start.